Links to external resources and websites.

 The Revised English Version® (REV®) is modern Bible translation produced by Spirit & Truth Fellowship International.
 REV is translated from a biblical unitarian theological perspective and contains much commentary when clinking on particular verses.

 Biblical Unitarian New Testament translation by Sir Anthony F. Buzzard.
 The unique value of this translation lies in its introduction and accompanying notes, designed to correct widespread misunderstandings caused by post-biblical, unexamined tradition.
-Some modern translations use other translations as a base text.

 Biblical Unitarian website with numerous articles and resources.